docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 element.
 A JavaScript object with these properties: alignment -The position of the title relative to the element, an array of [horizontal_alignment, vertical_alignment].
-For possible alignment values, see "alignment" on page 116.
+For possible alignment values, see :ref:`alignment`.
 Note that fill is not a valid alignment value for either horizontal or vertical alignment in this context. characters - A number; if 1 or greater, reserves a title width